Training Transition Policies via Distribution Matching for Complex Tasks

 \subsection{Comparative Evaluation}

-To prove that utilizing pre-trained policies is advantageous when faced with complex problems, we compare our method with the performance of a single, end-to-end, policy.
-All subtask policies and the single policy are trained with PPO \citep{DBLP:journals/corr/SchulmanWDRK17}.
-Note that we also conducted the experiment with other training algorithms such as TRPO \citep{pmlr-v37-schulman15} and SAC \citep{haarnoja2018soft}, but the results were comparable to PPO.
+To prove that utilizing pre-trained policies is advantageous when faced with complex problems, we compare our method with the performance of a single end-to-end policy (Single), only using pre-trained policies without transition policies (Without TP), and with transition policies (With TP), and \citet{lee2018composing}'s method.
+All subtask policies and the single policy are trained with TRPO \citep{pmlr-v37-schulman15}.
+Note that we also conducted tested other training algorithms such as PPO \citep{DBLP:journals/corr/SchulmanWDRK17} and SAC \citep{haarnoja2018soft}, but the results were comparable to TRPO.
 Table \ref{final_result_table_arm} and \ref{final_result_table_locomotion} are the final results, showing that our method of using transition policies and DQNs has higher success rates than using a single policy.
-All arm manipulation tasks are close to the perfect scores, similar to \citet{lee2018composing}, and especially in the locomotion tasks, our method outperforms all baselines.
+All arm manipulation tasks achieve close to perfect scores, similar to \citet{lee2018composing}, and in the locomotion tasks, our method outperforms all baselines.